 About Target search page location bidding

-Target search page location is a type of portfolio bid strategy that automates bidding across multiple campaigns, ad groups, and keywords to show your ad on the top of the page or on the first page of Google search results.
+Target search page location is a type of portfolio bid strategy that automates bidding across multiple campaigns to show your ad on the top of the page or on the first page of Google search results.
 This article explains how the portfolio Target search page location bid strategy works and what its settings are.

 Before you begin